ricobuilds/fsboilerplatev2/README.md

 ## Suggestions
 These are a few packages you can can also include yourself:
-- AXIOS > for external API interaction (axios)
+- AXIOS > for external API interaction
-- IPFS HTTP Client > forIPFS interaction (ipfs-http-client@50.1.2/ipfs-http-client@latest)
+- IPFS HTTP Client > for IPFS interaction

 [PS] This repo is subject to change to ensure that it allows for quick plug 'n' play, streamlining the development process.